ydahal1/ydahal1/jokes.md

-Want to hear my pizza joke?
-Never mind, it's too cheesy.
+Why do you never see elephants hiding in trees?
+Because they're so good at it.

 [
-Sun Jun  8 00:32:00 UTC 2025
+Mon Jun  9 00:30:42 UTC 2025
  ]